 What underpins everything that we do is our commitment to the future sustainability and transparency of the financial markets.
 We create innovative products and services that allow our clients to make more informed investment decisions.
 We provide institutional investors with critical performance measurement and risk management data and analytics.
 Through our environmental, social and governance (ESG) research and applications we deliver insights, analysis and tools to support investment processes that incorporate sustainability considerations.
 The market for sustainable investments is increasing, and we continue to see compelling opportunities to offer products and services related to ESG investment.
 MSCI is a proud signatory to the UN-backed Principles for Responsible Investment.

-Our ESG research team has developed a methodology to analyze more than 6,000 companies on the environmental, social and governance risks that they face.
+Our ESG research team has developed a methodology to analyze more than 6,500 companies on the environmental, social and governance risks that they face.
 A key principle of our approach is to focus on a small number of ESG issues that are most relevant to a company based on its industry and core activities, as well as where it operates.
 In other words, our approach focuses on those issues that might that have the biggest potential impact on a company’s stakeholders and therefore its business.
 MSCI ESG Research was awarded first place in 13 out of 17 categories of the 2015, 2016 and 2017 IRRI Surveys including Best firm for Socially Responsible Investing Research and Corporate Governance Research.
 We were also awarded the Gold Standard from the Deep Data Delivery Standards in 2016 – one of only 3 firms to receive this designation.
 In June 2018, Linda-Eling Lee, MSCI’s Global Head of ESG Research, was named by Barron’s as one of the 20 most influential people in the ESG investing space, and Veronique Menou in our ESG Research Team was added to the European Commission’s Technical Expert Group on Sustainable Finance.